Anton-Vas/cpp_useful_pack/README.md

 ## Progbar Simple

+Progress:

-- ✅  add colours;
+- 🚧  set colours;

 ## Progbar Fancy

+Progress:

-- ✅  add colours;
+- 🚧  set colours;

 ## TIMER

+Progress:

-- ❌  each init call creates a named timer;
+- 🚧  each init call creates a named timer;

+## Description

+- ❌  is absent;
+- ✅  ready;
+- 🕒  not in priority;
+- 🚧  in progress;